-Borderline Personality Disorder?
+Borderline Personality Disorder

-Signs & Symptoms
+Signs and Symptoms

 - Impulsive and often dangerous behaviors, such as spending sprees, unsafe sex, substance abuse, reckless driving, and binge eating

 - Recurring suicidal behaviors or threats or self-harming behavior, such as cutting

 - Intense and highly changeable moods, with each episode lasting from a few hours to a few days